jasonsbarr/SimplyJavaScript/README.md

     -   Compiled vs. interpreted
     -   Dynamically vs. statically typed
     -   Compile time and runtime

+#### 3. The JavaScript language: what it is and how to write your first programs

 -   A _very brief_ history of JavaScript
     -   Early history and influences
     -   ECMAScript versions 3, 4, and 5